President / Co – Founder

 Fran has written education lesson plans for grades four to seven about the elephant and its importance environmentally and ecologically and how poaching is affecting the balance of both.
 They have been distributed and presented throughout the greater Vancouver school district and in San Diego, California.
-She is available to give classroom presentations upon request.
+She has written two children’s books and is available to give classroom presentations upon request.

 She has fostered many orphaned elephants through the David Sheldrick Foundation and Elephant Voices organizations, and donates regularly to them.
 Her eagerness to assist those in need comes from her previous work teaching and counselling special needs children and volunteering at the BCSPCA.